CodeFellows-Curve/curve-front-end/src/markdown/competencies/growth-mindset/constant-improvement/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Growth Mindset'
-proficiency: "Mission and Vision"
+proficiency: 'Constant Improvement'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Continuously invests in personal and professional growth.
+Stays technically relevant by being aware of new technologies and practices.
+Knows the latest industry trends by reading books, blogs, attending workshops, meetups, classes and conferences.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.